Health and food sciences precinct

 The Chemical Residue Laboratory works closely with the Natural Toxins Laboratory and is NATA Accredited (ISO 17025) for antibiotic and pesticide residues in food.

 The laboratory’s primary activities include:

-- Detecting antibiotic residues in meat, offal, urine and feed
+- detecting antibiotic residues in meat, offal, urine and animal feed

 Fees are determined by the nature of the work required and prices are provided based on specific requests.
-The ability to do fee-for-service testing will be dependent upon the laboratory’s capacity.
+The ability to do fee-for-service testing depends on the laboratory’s capacity.

 The Biosecurity Sciences Laboratory conducts veterinary (land and aquatic) diagnostic testing and is NATA accredited (ISO 17025) and Veterinary Testing Accredited (13389).

 The laboratory’s primary areas of work are: